Haydn Quartets (Mozart): Form and content

 The slow movement of these works, found in either the second or third movements, are highlighted as the "emotional center" of each quartet.
 They feature rich cantabile melodic writing with thematic multiplicity and embellishment that displays a departure from the Haydnesque mode.

-The quartets also feature a wide range of emotional content from the Sturm und Drang of No. 15 in D minor, to the tonal mysteriousness of the openings of No. 16 in E-flat major, and No. 19 in C major, the "Dissonance", and then to the opera buffa styled light-heartedness in the finale of No. 17 in B-flat major, the "Hunt".
+The quartets also feature a wide range of emotional content from the Sturm und Drang of No. 15 in D minor, to the tonal mysteriousness of the openings of No. 16 in E♭ major, and No. 19 in C major, the "Dissonance", and then to the opera buffa styled light-heartedness in the finale of No. 17 in B♭ major, the "Hunt".

 Reception

 The Haydn Quartets were immediately popular.
 Artaria reissued them in 1787 and 1789.
 The original plates wore out and had to be re-engraved for a 1791 reissue.

 Critical reaction was both enthusiastic and perplexed.
 A 1789 review in Cramer's Magazin der Musik, said of Mozart's quartets, "he has a decided leaning towards the difficult and the unusual.
 But then, what great and elevated ideas he has too, testifying to a bold spirit!

 Giuseppe Sarti wrote an attack on the "Dissonance" quartet (K. 465), describing sections as "barbarous", "execrable", and "miserable" in its use of whole-tone clusters and chromatic extremes.
 François-Joseph Fétis went so far as to correct the piece, implying that Mozart had made errors.
 By 1799, an anecdote published in Allgemeine musikalische Zeitung (AmZ) claimed that when Artaria sent the quartets to Italy for publication, they were returned because "the engraving is full of mistakes".

 Heinrich Christoph Koch felt the works were praiseworthy for "their mixture of strict and free styles and the treatment of harmony".
 Favorable reports of the quartets came soon after their publication from newspapers in Salzburg and Berlin.
 In the early 19th century, Jérôme-Joseph de Momigny wrote an extended analysis of No. 15 in D minor, K. 421.
 Momigny used the setting of text based on Dido's Lament to discuss the emotional and expressive qualities of the first movement of this work.

 The Haydn Quartets are some of Mozart's most famous works and represent the core of his work in the genre.
 They are considered "established keystones" of the chamber music repertoire and are heard frequently in concerts, radio broadcasts, and recordings.